3 Types of Product Liability Claims

 1. Design Defect Claims

-Product liability begins with a product’s design.
-At some point, just about every item we buy goes through the process of teams of people imagining a product and figuring out how to create it.
-Someone has to make a decision on everything from what the finished end product should look like to minute details like the materials or ingredients used for each component and specific characteristics like their size, weight, shape, flexibility, strength, movement or audio volume, for example.
+Liability for manufacturers of consumer goods begins with a product’s design.
+Almost every item we buy involves teams of people imagining and figuring out how to create it.
+Someone has to decide on everything, from what the end product should look like to minute details like the materials or ingredients used.

-Design flaws happen when someone miscalculates or makes a conceptual, engineering or other design error in determining how a product will be made.
-Then, when the product is manufactured to the design specifications, it may not be able to perform as desired simply because the way it was designed won’t allow it.
-In fact, it may result in an injury to the user.
+Design flaws occur when someone miscalculates or makes a conceptual, engineering or other design error when determining how a product will be made.
+When the product is manufactured according to the design specifications, it may not perform as desired simply because the way it was designed does not allow it.
+In fact, it may even result in injury to the user.

 - A part that must bear weight or force may be too light to handle the intended loads.

-- A guard or shield panel may be too small, too flimsy or the wrong shape to offer sufficient protection to the user.
+- A guard or shield panel may be too small, too flimsy or the wrong shape to adequately protect the user.

 - A material choice or shaped fit may not offer the traction needed to prevent slips and falls.

-- A certain ingredient may not be appropriate for the intended result.
+- A particular ingredient may not be appropriate for the intended result.

-- Parts of a toy may present a choking hazard to the children or pet the toy was intended to entertain.
+- Parts of a toy may present a choking hazard to the children or pets the toy was intended to entertain.

-For a design defect products liability claim to be effective, the person harmed must be able to prove a number of claim elements.
+For a design defect product liability lawsuit to be effective, the person harmed must be able to prove a number of claim elements, including:

-- The user was harmed while using the product properly for its intended purpose.
-More specifically, the user was harmed because of the design defect.
+- The user was harmed while using the product correctly and for its intended purpose.
+More specifically, the user was hurt because of the design defect.

 2. Manufacturing Defect Claims

-While a product’s design may be flawless, the manufacturing process can introduce errors that can prove injurious to users.
-Manufacturing defects happen when the actual production process introduces a deviation from the specifications of the product’s design.
-Manufacturing defects may affect only one batch or lot of product, multiple batches or lots, items made on a certain production line, products manufactured at a certain location or during a certain time period, or all products—depending on the source of the manufacturing error.
+While a product’s design may be flawless, the manufacturing process can introduce errors that can injure users.
+Manufacturing defects happen when the production process introduces a deviation from the specifications of the product’s design.
+Manufacturing defects may affect only one batch or lot of products, products manufactured at a specific location, or all products—depending on the source of the manufacturing error.

-The manufacturing process encompasses everything from sourcing the needed raw materials, parts or components and processing them appropriately for the desired result to assembling products and even storing components or finished products properly prior to shipping and delivery.
+The manufacturing process encompasses everything from sourcing the needed raw materials to assembling products and even storing components or finished products properly before shipping and delivery.

-Manufacturing defects can be difficult to track simply because of the number of components, ingredients and supply sources involved as well as the multiple steps in the manufacturing process.
-The problem can originate with substandard materials or parts, production equipment failures or even the mistakes of the manufacturer’s employees.
+Manufacturing defects can be difficult to track because of the number of components, ingredients and supply sources involved and the multiple steps in the manufacturing process.
+The problem can originate with substandard materials or parts, production equipment failures, or even the mistakes of the manufacturer’s employees.

-- A substance isn’t heated to the temperature needed for the amount of time needed to achieve the desired result due to operator error, poor management decisions or production equipment line failure.
+- A substance isn’t heated to the correct temperature due to operator error, poor management decisions, or equipment failure.

 - An assembly technician installs wiring improperly or fails to install a part as simple as a spring or lever.